aloaam/aloaam.github.io/README.md

 ---

+## How to use this repo

+Just fork the repo and execute it in a server in your local computer.
+All the files needed for it to run are included in it.

+---

 ## What is this repo about?

 This repo contains links to my personal accounts like LinkedIn and to other repos where you can see the projects that I can do.